-The above table highlights the importance of last time out form at Newmarket, Newbury, Epsom, York and the Curragh, though the fact they all returned a level stakes loss means a touch more digging is required.
+The above table highlights the importance of last time out form at Ascot, with Newmarket, Newbury, Epsom, York and the Curragh all providing 138 royal winners between them during the last 10 years, though the fact they returned a level stakes loss means a touch more digging is required.

-When considering a runner that ran at Newmarket (Rowley) last time, then make sure they are fancied at Ascot in the 9/1 or shorter region, as they delivered at 30-154 (+£41).
+When considering a runner that ran at Newmarket (Rowley) last time, make sure they are fancied at Ascot in the 10/1 or shorter bracket, as they delivered at 30-170 (+£24).

-With the Epsom Derby meeting staged just weeks prior to the royal meeting, it may come as no surprise that 23 Ascot winners arrived via that route during the last 10 years.
-As with Newmarket runners, the biggest pointer came via the market, as plenty of Epsom runners were sent here with unrealistic chances, but concentrating purely on those at 16/1 or shorter returned 21-155 (+£23).
+With the Epsom Derby meeting staged just weeks prior to the Royal Meeting, it’s no surprise that 24 Ascot winners arrived via that route during the last 10 years.
+As with Newmarket runners, the biggest pointer came via the market, as plenty of Epsom runners were sent here with unrealistic chances, but concentrating purely on those at 16/1 or shorter returned 22-146 (+£42).

-Runners crossing the Irish Sea and heading down to Ascot having last run at the Curragh have now supplied the second most winners at the meeting since 2007.
-As for which ones punters should look out for, then in-form performers that made the top three at the Curragh connected at 27-154 (+£61).
+Runners crossing the Irish Sea and heading to Ascot from the Curragh supplied the second most winners at the meeting since 2008.
+As for those punters should look out for, then in-form performers that made the top two at the Curragh struck at 24-118 (+£63).

 |Last time out||Wins-Runs||£1 P/L|

-While last time out winners topped the chart in providing 30 handicap winners at Royal Ascot (-£175), there was much value in following runners-up from last time out (+£33).
-Another pointer came in siding with runners that had won just 2-3 handicaps beforehand – in other words, experienced, but not exposed.
+While last time out winners topped the chart with 29 handicap winners at Royal Ascot (-£201), there was more value in following runners-up from last time out (+£6).
+Another pointer came in siding with runners that won just 2-3 handicaps, as they struck at a higher strike-rate (7%).